simonwong201293/Dataset-for-paper-Efficient-Updates-of-Battery-Status-for-BLE-Beacon-Network-/README.md

 ## Resources
 In the repository, resources are allocated as followed
 1. Raw collected BLE advertisement data (In data directory),
-2. Template code for the solution (In code directory)
+2. Template code for the solution (In code directory, in Java)
-3. Related images

 ## Special Thanks
 Special thanks to effort from HKUST-NIE Social Media Lab (http://smedia.ust.hk/) at Hong Kong University of Science and Technology.